SolidLabResearch/rspql-containment-checker/README.md

 # Isomorphism Check

-The RSPQL Containment Checker also provides an isomorphism check for the two queries.Isomorphism relation is basically double containment on the both sides.
+The RSPQL Containment Checker also provides an isomorphism check for the two queries.
+Isomorphism relation is basically double containment on the both sides.
 The isomorphism check can also be performed using the  `POST /containment` endpoint.
 The request body should contain the following JSON object:
 ```json
 {